 How emerging global markets are changing

-Emerging markets have changed considerably over the last decade: financial inclusion has widened and technology penetration has increased, most notably as governments have introduced regulatory reforms to promote growth and mitigate risk.
+Emerging markets have changed considerably in the decade leading to 2020: financial inclusion widened and technology penetration increased, most notably as governments introduced regulatory reforms to promote growth and mitigate risk.

 Emerging markets lag behind more developed economies in terms of their financial sectors, in particular.
-Many emerging economies have also historically had low levels of financial inclusion.
-In recent years many governments in emerging markets have liberalised a range of sectors and introduced a host of reforms, including regulations surrounding financial services.
-For example, Argentina regained emerging market status in 2018 after its government removed foreign exchange restrictions and capital controls, eliminated cash reserves and monthly repatriation limits in the equity market, and abolished lock-up periods for investments.
+Indeed, many emerging economies are typified by historically low levels of financial inclusion.
+Many governments in emerging markets liberalised a range of sectors and introduced a host of reforms, including regulations surrounding financial services in recent years.
+For example, Argentina regained emerging market status in 2018 after its government removed foreign exchange restrictions and capital controls, eliminated cash reserves and monthly repatriation limits in the equity market, and abolished lock-up periods for investment.

-Globally, foreign ownership restrictions have been relaxed across a host of sectors, including real estate, banking and education, and many governments have targeted improvements in the ease of doing business.
+Globally, foreign ownership restrictions have been relaxed across a host of sectors, including real estate, banking and education, and many governments have targeted improvements in the business climate.
 This allows for greater foreign participation and often presents an opportunity for partnerships with domestic companies.

 Technological development is also enabling a transformation of emerging economies.
-In addition to facilitating entrepreneurship and innovation, increasing mobile penetration and app-based payment services have widened financial inclusion, which benefits more sectors than just financial services.
-For example, there is considerable potential for the growth of e-commerce in emerging economies, particularly as these economies begin to move away from cash and reduce their reliance on cash-on-delivery payment methods.
+In addition to facilitating entrepreneurship and innovation, increasing mobile penetration and app-based payment services have widened financial inclusion, which in turn benefits more sectors than just financial services.
+For example, there is considerable potential for the growth of e-commerce in emerging economies, particularly as they begin to move away from cash and reduce their preference for pay-on-delivery payment methods.

 Top emerging markets

 The factors influencing growth in emerging markets have changed in the 21st century.
-Crucially, trade has been a key driver of emerging market growth in recent years, aided by falling manufacturing costs.
-This is set to continue, against a backdrop of reduced transport and logistics costs.
+Crucially, trade has been a key driver of the rise of emerging markets in recent years, aided by falling manufacturing costs.
+This is set to continue against a backdrop of reduced transport and logistics costs.

-Trade blocs act as a catalyst for the movement of goods by increasing the ease of cross-border commerce and reducing associated tariffs – agreements that create these blocs are therefore an attractive path to unlock economic growth.
+Trade blocs act as a catalyst for the movement of goods by increasing the ease of cross-border commerce and reducing associated tariffs.
+Agreements that create these blocs are therefore an attractive path to unlocking economic development.

-Economic diversification has also been an important driver of emerging market growth in recent years.
-Diversification generally refers to generating economic output from a wider range of sectors, such as tourism, in order to reduce reliance on traditional – and often lower-value-added – pillars of the economy like agriculture and natural resources.
+Economic diversification has also been an important driver of emerging market growth.
+Diversification typically refers to generating economic output from a wider range of sectors, such as industry, in order to reduce reliance on traditional and often lower-value-added pillars of the economy, such as agriculture and natural resources.

-More recently, amid global trade disputes and Covid-19-related disruption to logistics, diversification has proven important not only in terms of sectors, but also trade routes and supply chains.
-Diversification will therefore be crucial for many emerging economies in 2020 to address trade imbalances and reduce their susceptibility to economic headwinds – both externally and internally.
+More recently, amid global trade disputes and Covid-19-related disruptions to logistics, diversification has proven important not only in terms of GDP makeup, but also for trade routes and supply chains.
+Diversification of these factors will therefore be crucial for many emerging economies in order to address trade imbalances and reduce their susceptibility to economic headwinds, both externally and internally.

-At the same time, rapid technological innovation is disrupting traditional business models, allowing emerging markets to leapfrog established development stages, and placing increased focus on upskilling the labour force in emerging economies.
+At the same time, rapid technological innovation is disrupting traditional business models, allowing emerging markets to leapfrog established development stages and placing increased focus on upskilling the labour force.
 As part of the so-called Fourth Industrial Revolution, which is based on the application of new digital and automated technologies in production processes and service delivery, the development of human capital has been prioritised.

-Many emerging markets are characterised by a large and growing young population, which makes it even more crucial that they advance their education systems – which, in many cases, may lag behind global standards – in order to develop an adequately skilled workforce and prevent growth in unemployment.
-This can help emerging markets maintain economic expansion by sustaining productivity, if supported by a pro-growth agenda and innovation to encourage investment inflows and spending.
+Many emerging markets are characterised by a large and growing young population, which makes it even more crucial that they advance their education systems – which may lag behind global standards – in order to develop an adequately skilled workforce and prevent high levels of unemployment.
+Universities in emerging economies are playing a central role in the response to the Covid-19 pandemic through research and development, as well as innovative approaches to learning.
+Indeed, strong education systems can help emerging markets maintain economic expansion by sustaining productivity if supported by a pro-growth agenda and innovation to encourage investment inflows and spending.

-Why are emerging markets of interest to investors for 2020?
+Why are emerging markets of interest to investors in 2022?

-Despite the economic impacts of the Covid-19 pandemic, emerging markets will remain of interest to investors in 2020 and beyond because of the high reward potential offered by their rapid development.
+Despite the economic effects of the pandemic, emerging markets will remain of interest to investors in 2022 and beyond because of the high reward potential offered by their rapid development.

 The economic agenda is often prioritised by government bodies in these countries.
-Market opportunities are presented by their growing young demographic, increasing urbanisation and rising household spending power.
+Market opportunities are presented by their expanding and youthful demographics, increasing levels of urbanisation and rising household purchasing power.
 Rapid technological development leaves the door open for these emerging economies to leapfrog development stages and make up lost ground relative to more advanced economies.

 Which emerging markets are growing the fastest?

-The emerging markets that are growing the fastest depend to a large extent on demographic advantages, and government priorities and regulation.
+The emerging markets that are growing the most rapidly depend to a large extent on demographic advantages, as well as government priorities and regulations.

-In addition to navigating the most severe economic effects of the Covid-19 pandemic, this means the most promising emerging markets for 2020 will include those where high-potential sectors have been clearly identified by policymakers and an ecosystem has been created to allow them to flourish – which makes emerging economies a particularly exciting investment opportunity for investors seeking to diversify their portfolio.
+In addition to navigating the most severe economic effects of the pandemic, this means the most promising emerging markets for 2022 will include those where high-potential sectors have been clearly identified by policymakers and an ecosystem has been created to allow them to flourish.
+This makes emerging economies a particularly exciting investment opportunity for investors seeking to diversify their portfolio.

-Examples of high-growth sectors in emerging economies include e-commerce in Indonesia, which has benefitted from a large domestic market, improvements in infrastructure and increases in discretionary spending power; and the automotive and aerospace industries in Mexico, which have been bolstered by favourable regulations and trade deals.
+Examples of high-growth sectors in emerging economies include e-commerce in Indonesia, which benefits from a large domestic market, improvements in infrastructure and rising discretionary spending power; and the automotive and aerospace industries in Mexico, which have been bolstered by favourable regulations and trade deals.

 How can you track investment opportunities in emerging markets?